Otto of Greece: Early reign

 King Otto brought his personal brewmaster with him, Herr Fuchs, a Bavarian who stayed in Greece after Otto's departure and introduced Greece to beer, under the label "Fix".

 Popular heroes and leaders of the Greek Revolution, such as generals Theodoros Kolokotronis and Yannis Makriyannis, who opposed the Bavarian-dominated regency, were charged with treason, put in jail and sentenced to death.
 They were later pardoned under popular pressure, while Greek judges who resisted Bavarian pressure and refused to sign the death warrants (Anastasios Polyzoidis and Georgios Tertsetis, for instance), were praised as heroes.

 Otto's early reign was also notable for his moving the capital of Greece from Nafplio to Athens.
 His first task as king was to make a detailed archaeological and topographic survey of Athens.
 He assigned Gustav Eduard Schaubert and Stamatios Kleanthis to complete this task.
-At that time, Athens had a population of roughly 4,000–5,000 people, located mainly in what today covers the district of Plaka in Athens.
+Athens was chosen as the Greek capital for historical and sentimental reasons, not because it was a large city.
+At that time, Athens was a small town of roughly 4,000–5,000 people in a loose swarm of houses at the foot of the Acropolis, an area located in the present-day district of Plaka.